libAtoms/docker-quip-base/CasPyTep/README.md

       docker build -t caspytep .

-For a demonstration of the capabilities of `CasPyTep`, see the presentation from the 2017 Castep Advanced Developers Workshop included in the `notebooks/` subdirectory.
+For a demonstration of the capabilities of `CasPyTep`, see this [presentation](notebooks/demo.ipynb) from the 2017 Castep Advanced Developers Workshop.

-The included patch file has been submitted to the Castep development repository, so will be incorporated in future releases.
+The included patch file has been submitted to the Castep development repository and will be incorporated in future releases, at which time it will be removed from here.